rnascunha/coap-te/README.md

 * `is_open` function: check if the socket is opened;
 * `close` function: closes the socket;
 * `send` function: sends buffer to the server;
 * `receive` function: receives data from the the server.
 It must return the buffer read size.
 If the connection is *TCP*, it can return all the buffer read.
-If its *Websocket*, it must return packet by packet.
-It's very important this function NOT BLOCK.
+If it's *Websocket*, it must return packet by packet.
+It's very important this function **NOT BLOCK**.

 #### Server